Phillip Tennen

 Imagine you have a compass.

-Now, instead of the 4 cardinal directions, mark the compass with 10 evenly-divided indications.
+Instead of the 4 cardinal directions, mark the compass with 10 evenly-divided indications.

-I am going to tell you a number.
+I’m going to tell you a number.
 Push the ball with enough force to impart a 1 meter-per-second change in velocity in the direction matching the number’s annotation on your compass.

 For example, if I gave you the number 7: